JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill2/index.md

 We will use this template as a starting point since it provides an empty application structure, so we can start adding our screens on top of it 👍

 We will get back to it in detail, but for now we can think of an "Activity" as a screen within our app.
+So, no screens for now!

 Click on "Next" and we will get a form for some **initial project configuration**.